whoschek/bzfs/README.md

-The source 'pushes to' the destination whereas the destination 'pulls from' the source. wbackup-zfs is installed and executed on the 'coordinator' host which can be either the host that contains the source dataset (push mode), or the destination dataset (pull mode), or both datasets (local mode, no network required, no ssh required), or any third-party (even non-ZFS OSX) host as long as that host is able to SSH (via standard 'ssh' CLI) into both the source and destination host (pull-push mode).
-In Pull-push mode the source 'zfs send's the data stream to the coordinator which immediately pipes the stream (without storing anything locally) to the destination host that 'zfs receive's it.
+The source 'pushes to' the destination whereas the destination 'pulls from' the source. wbackup-zfs is installed and executed on the 'initiator' host which can be either the host that contains the source dataset (push mode), or the destination dataset (pull mode), or both datasets (local mode, no network required, no ssh required), or any third-party (even non-ZFS OSX) host as long as that host is able to SSH (via standard 'ssh' CLI) into both the source and destination host (pull-push mode).
+In Pull-push mode the source 'zfs send's the data stream to the initiator which immediately pipes the stream (without storing anything locally) to the destination host that 'zfs receive's it.
 Pull-push mode means that wbackup-zfs need not be installed or executed on either source or destination host.
 Only the underlying